ahmadnassri/echint/README.md

 The path `node_modules/**` and hidden files/folders (beginning with `.`) are automatically excluded when looking for files to check.

-Sometimes you need to ignore additional folders or specific minfied files.
+Sometimes you need to ignore additional folders or specific minified files.
 To do that, add a `echint.ignore` property to `package.json`:

 ```json
 "echint": {